emdgroup-liquid/liquid/src/liquid/components/ld-button/readme.md

   parent: Components
 layout: layout.njk
 title: Button
-permalink: liquid/components/ld-button/
+permalink: components/ld-button/
 ---

 # Button

-Buttons are used for triggering events on the user interface.
+Buttons allow a user to trigger events on the user interface.
 A button's text should express what the button does.
-Icon-buttons without visual text should either contain a [screen-reader-only](/liquid/components/ld-sr-only/) text, have an `aria-label`, a `title` element within the svg icon or an `alt` text on an image icon within the button.
+Icon-buttons without visual text should either contain a [screen-reader-only](/components/ld-sr-only/) text, have an `aria-label`, a `title` element within the svg icon or an `alt` text on an image icon within the button.

 ---